hoanglongcao/DualKeepon/README.md

 A portable system with My Keepon robots to study linguistic and para-linguistic features of speech

 This project is a collaboration between:
->Robotics and Multibody Mechanics Research Group (Vrije University Brussel)
+>Robotics and Multibody Mechanics Research Group (Vrije Universiteit Brussel)

 >Human-Robot Interaction Lab (University of Southern Denmark).